Northwestern University Lakefill: Norris University Center

 Named in the memory of alumnus Lester J. Norris following a $2.5 million donation from his parents, Northwestern's student center was designed by Edward D. Dart, and completed in 1971.
+It embodies the Brutalist architectural style that held sway on many campuses in the 1970s.
 The Norris Center serves as a community hub for students, faculty, staff, alumni and guests.

 A New Student Center Initiative was drawn up in 2010 by a student-led movement, which called for the creation of a more central and modern facility, and argued that this would help promote a greater sense of community and inclusion on campus.
 In response, the administration engaged the consulting firm Brailsford and Dunlavey to assess this proposal and conduct research on how best to meet the student body's needs.

 On August 3, 2016, Northwestern unveiled a model showcasing a major renovation plan of the existing Norris Center, a modern facility called the University Commons, in hopes to best serve the wider Northwestern community.
-Led by the Division of Student Affairs with Ennead Architects of New York City and Northwestern's Facility Management, the two-year plan was unanimously approved by the Educational Properties Committee of the University's Board of Trustees.
+Led by the Division of Student Affairs with Ennead Architects of New York City and Northwestern's Facility Management, the two-year plan was unanimously approved by the Educational Properties Committee of the university's board of trustees.
+However, in the interim, no further developments have occurred.

 Athletics buildings and fields

 The Northwestern lakefill additionally serves as a home to many of the Northwestern Athletics fields and facilities.
-Currently, the lakefill houses the Lanny and Sharon Martin Stadium, Lakeside Hockey Field, and the Chap and Ethel Hutchinson practice field.
+Currently, the lakefill houses the Lanny and Sharon Martin Stadium, Lakeside Field, and the Chap and Ethel Hutcheson practice field.

 Lanny and Sharon Martin stadium opened March 8, 2016, and houses both the Northwestern Wildcat soccer and lacrosse teams.
 It includes an artificial turf field, full field lighting, permanent seating for up to 2000 fans and a full color video board with recording equipment.
 The facility is named after alumni and Trustee J. Landis Martin and his wife, Sharon Martin.

 Home of the Northwestern Field Hockey Team, the Northwestern Field Hockey field was built in 1997, as part of the Leonard B. Thomas Athletic Complex.
 The field includes artificial turf lined for field hockey, a full field lighting and sound system, lighted score board, and permanent seating for up to 300 fans.
 The field has additionally been the location of the Big Ten Field Hockey Tournament in 2002, 2004, and 2010.

 Created as a varsity football athletic practice field, the Chap and Ethel Hutchinson field was opened in the summer of 2016, and is located next to both lakeside field and Martin stadium, alongside the Lake Michigan lakefront.